LambdaHack/LambdaHack/PLAYING.markdown

                d      drop an object
                g      get an object
                i      display inventory
-               o      open a door (alternatively, you can bump into a door) q      quaff a potion
+               q      quaff a potion
                r      read a scroll

+Searching for secret doors and opening closed doors have no keys assigned.
-               s      search for secret doors (or you can bump into a wall)
+Instead, bump into a wall to search and bump into a door to open.
 One of the ways of moving throughout the level is with the vi text editor keys (also known as "Rogue-like keys").